- The goal: delivering analytics

 We’re calling our first strategy the “sidecar” because Metabase sits alongside your application.
 You don’t have to embed Metabase in your app, nor are you setting up a standalone Metabase application just for the external folks you want to provide analytics to.
 Instead, this approach employs single sign-on, data sandboxing, and white labeling (branding) to provide the experience across your application and your existing Metabase instance.

 Here’s how it works: you stand up an instance of Metabase, add your logo and brand colors, and hook up your databases.
 You then sandbox the data so that customers only see what they are authorized to see, and authenticate users with single sign-on (SSO) so that both your app and your Metabase instance can coordinate users’ permissions.
-(We’ll go more in depth about how these various technologies work together in an upcoming post.)

 The advantages of the sidecar approach are speed of setup and deployment, and also (and perhaps more importantly) that you don’t have to anticipate the kinds of questions your customers will ask of their data.
-With Metabase, you’ll have delivered powerful analytics primitives via Metabase’s notebook editor, which your customers can use to define and save their own questions.
+With Metabase, you’ll have delivered powerful analytics primitives via Metabase’s Notebook Editor, which your customers can use to define and save their own questions.
 You can still create stock dashboards to provide a starting point, or an editorial take on the data, but the point is you don’t have to.

 Additionally, choosing to stand up a Metabase app as a sidecar to your app derisks the project.
 A Metabase instance is a prerequisite for options 2 and 3 anyway, and if, during the process of setting up your Metabase application, you find that it doesn’t fit your needs, you won’t have wasted any time figuring out how to incorporate Metabase into your app.